garimarajput748/terraform/Readme.md

 then now you can able to run all the terraform cmd inside the container.

-if AWS source is not there then you can set Environment variables in `provider` block like- export AWS_ACCESS_KEY_ID="anaccesskey" export AWS_SECRET_ACCESS_KEY="asecretkey"
+if AWS source is not there then you can set Environment variables in command line after `terraform init` like- export AWS_ACCESS_KEY_ID="anaccesskey" export AWS_SECRET_ACCESS_KEY="asecretkey"